Dr. Timothy Tait, Communications Director

 The Kaizen workshop was very informative and useful.
 Sammy is an excellent trainer bringing the right level of energy and humor to the workshop.
 I truly enjoyed the session, you held my interest, while making it fun!
 Thanks for a great day!

-I liked the very practical perspective you gave to Kaizen, especially the criteria for conducting one.
+I liked the very practical perspective (Honsha) gave to Kaizen, especially the criteria for conducting one.
 I also enjoyed the discussion on root cause vs. “just fixing it”.
 Overall, a very helpful and user friendly session!

 First of all I would like to say that attending the Lean Summit – Mexico was a worthwhile experience.
 Even after a few years of involvement in my company’s lean implementation, I was able to identify new strategies and concepts applicable to my industry.
-The workshops were valuable; although I would have benefited from extending their allotted time.
+The (Honsha) workshops were valuable; although I would have benefited from extending their allotted time.
 I recommend adding a Hoshin Kanri workshop: an in depth description of how the vision, mission and values of the company are cascaded all the way down to shop floor operators.
 The conferences were valuable and insightful.

 Darril provided our organization with Lean consulting and training services in 2008.
 His engagement level, enthusiasm, depth of knowledge and interpersonal skills made him very effective on this project.